dr-lab/cs224w/README.md

 Note: alpha_network.pkl and alpha_network.csv have different nodes and edges. (not sure why)

-Rev2 load the pkl file to laod the graph, and in the final fairness dump file, it only contains the user nodes and some user nodes are missing.
+Rev2 load the pkl file to load the graph, and in the final fairness dump file, it only contains the user nodes and some user nodes are missing.
 (3786 vs. 3286)

-Our alternative solution is to read the original alpha_network.csv file,filter out all the ndoes which has no fairness nodes.
+Our alternative solution is to read the original alpha_network.csv file,filter out all the nodes which has no fairness score.

 And the ground truth file only contains around 200 labels, which only can be used for cross and spot checking.
 Not enough data for NN training.